 Seller intends to operate the Facility as a "Qualifying Facility," as such term is defined in Section 3.1.3, below.
+Seller has filed with the Federal Energy Regulatory Commission (FERC) a Form 556 self-certification of the Facility as a Qualifying Facility, and the FERC has accepted Seller's Form 556 for filing; and

-Seller shall sell and PGE shall purchase the entire Net Output, as such term is defined in Section 1.19, below, from the Facility in accordance with the terms and conditions of this Agreement.
+Seller shall sell and PGE shall purchase the entire Net Output, as such term is defined in Section 1.18, below, from the Facility in accordance with the terms and conditions of this Agreement.